parsareal/parsareal.github.io/_pages/cv.md

 ======
 * Winter 2020: Search Engine in Information Retrieval Course
   * Implementing an online search engine, which includes preprocessing (tokenization, stemming, stopwords) and indexing, clustering, crawling and analysing documents.
+  * Done by Python

+ Winter 2020: An Online House Market Website in Web Programing Course
+  * Implementing front-end and back-end of an online house market website.
+  * Done by Vuejs and Nodejs

 * Winter 2020: RBF in Principles of Computational Intelligence Course
   * Implementing RBF for clustering and regression problems
+  * Done by Python

 * Winter 2019: Graph Painting in Principles And Applications Of Artificial Intelligence Course
   * Working on a graph painting project and implement Local Search and Genetic Algorithms.
+  * Done by Python

 * Winter 2018: Graph Community Detection in Algorithm Design Course
   * Implementing graph community detection using label propagation (lpam)
+  * Done by Java

 Skills